 |Back to Visas and Citizenship||English I 中文|

-The Australian Government is pleased to confirm that Australia has negotiated a Work and Holiday Arrangement with China.
-This arrangement will allow up to 5000 young Chinese people with tertiary education and English skills to experience a working holiday in Australia.
+Australian has negotiated a Work and Holiday Arrangement with China.
+This arrangement allows up to 5,000 young Chinese people with tertiary education and English skills to experience a working holiday in Australia.

-The Work and Holiday visa will provide a unique, once in a lifetime opportunity for Chinese participants.
+The Work and Holiday visa provides a unique, once in a lifetime opportunity for Chinese participants.
 It is also an opportunity for cultural exchange and building closer cultural ties between China and Australia.

 For more detail on the requirements of the Work and Holiday visa please see our checklist

 - Have China and Australia negotiated a Work and Holiday visa arrangement?

 - When can I apply for a Work and Holiday visa?

 - How many Chinese young people can apply for a Work and Holiday visa?

 - What can a Work and Holiday visa holder do in Australia?

 - Is there an age limit for a Work and Holiday visa?

 - What will I need to provide in my application and where will I send it?